dicrtarasov/yii2-widgets/src/doc/redactor/README.md

     ],
 ```

-note: You need to create uploads folder and chmod and set security for folder upload
+Note: You need to create uploads folder and chmod and set security for folder upload
 reference: [Protect Your Uploads Folder with .htaccess](http://tomolivercv.wordpress.com/2011/07/24/protect-your-uploads-folder-with-htaccess/),
 [How to Setup Secure Media Uploads](http://digwp.com/2012/09/secure-media-uploads/)